SMALL PRESSES

 Vanity Publishers in Small Press Clothing

-As writers become more aware of the pitfalls of vanity publishing, many less-than-honest pay-to-play operations are trying dodge the vanity label by stripping mention of their fees from their websites, using misleading terminology, or shifting their charges to areas other than printing and binding.
+As writers become more aware of the pitfalls of vanity publishing, many less-than-honest pay-to-play operations are trying dodge the vanity label by stripping mention of their fees from their websites, shifting their charges to areas other than printing and binding, or calling themselves “independent” or “hybrid” publishers.

 If asked, such publishers vehemently deny that they are vanity publishers.
 After all, they don’t accept everyone who submits!
-Or they aren’t asking authors to pay for printing–just to finance their own editing, or to pre-sell or pre-purchase a certain number of books.
+They aren’t asking authors to pay for printing, just to buy hundreds of their own books–and wouldn’t they want to do that anyway?
+They’re contributing the lion’s share of production costs!
+(This last is usually a lie.)

-Here are some of the ways in which vanity publishers attempt to hide or sanitize their fees.
+Here are some of the ways in which vanity publishers attempt to hide or sanitize their true nature:

-A pre-sale requirement.
-A similar contract clause may require you to pre-sell a certain number of books prior to publication, or to “guarantee” a minimum number of sales (usually, exactly as much as is needed to enable the publisher to recoup its investment and make a profit).
+– A pre-sale requirement.
+A similar contract clause may require you to generate a certain number of sales prior to publication, or to “guarantee” a minimum number of sales (usually, exactly as much as is needed to enable the publisher to recoup its investment and make a profit).
 You don’t have to buy them yourself–you may be asked to find “investors” or organizations to commit to purchases–but if you don’t deliver the sales, the publishing deal is off.

 This is an especially tricky variation on the pay-to-publish scheme, because it allows the publisher to claim that it’s not asking you for cash.
 But it’s not an author’s job to be a salesperson for his or her own books–that’s what the publisher is supposed to do.

-A claim that your fee is only part of the cost, with the publisher fronting the rest.
-This extremely common claim–whose sole purpose is to make you feel better about handing over a large amount of money–is at best an exaggeration.
+– A claim that your fee is only part of the cost, with the publisher fronting the rest.
+This extremely common claim–whose sole purpose is to make you feel better about handing over a large amount of money–is, at best, an exaggeration.
 At worst, it’s a lie.
 Vanity publishers’ profit comes from the fees authors pay and the books authors buy, rather than from book sales to the public; they have little incentive to cut into that by investing resources in high-quality editing, design, production, and marketing.
-Most of the time, your fee will pay not just the whole freight, but the publisher’s overhead and profit too.
+Most of the time, your fee will pay the whole freight, plus the publisher’s overhead and profit.

-These are all signs of a publisher that relies on its authors as its primary customer base, and therefore has little interest in selling books to the public.
+These are all signs of a publisher that relies on its authors as its primary income source, and therefore has little interest in selling books to the public.
 Unfortunately, if the publisher employs such tactics, you usually don’t find out about them until you’ve already signed the contract.

 A Special Warning: Solicitation by Publishing and Marketing Scams